AlessioTonioni/AlessioTonioni.github.io/_pages/about.md

 ## News
+__2020__:
+  * Come meet me on the 26th of August at the Virtual Google Booth at ECCV2020 to chat about what is it like to work and do research in Google.
+From 6:30 to 8:30 pm CEST.
+  * We just submitted to TPAMI an extended version of our CVPR2019 work on online self-supervision for stereo depth estimation.
+You can find more details on our newer work [Continual Online Adaptation for Deep Stereo](publication/realTimeII).
 __2019__:
   * Our paper [Unsupervised Domain Adaptation for Depth Prediction from Images](publication/AdaptationJournal) has been accepted for publication on the RGBD special issue of TPAMI.
 We will release the code soon!
   * Our paper [Semi-Automatic Labeling for Deep Learning in Robotics](publication/ARS) has been accepted for publication in the IEEE Transactions on Automation Science and Engineering journal.